Other Mining History Groups

 - National Association of Mining History Organisations – NAMHO is a national body for mining history in the UK and Ireland with over 50 members including societies and museums.

-- South Australian Mining History Association – the SAMH is a group focussed on the mining history and relevant aspects in South Australia.
+- South Australian Mining History Association – the SAMH is a group focused on the mining history and relevant aspects in South Australia.

 - The Australian Prospectors and Miners Hall of Fame – a virtual web-based resource which recognises and provides information on the heritage of Australian prospectors and miners.